-An important basic command, all dogs should know how to lie down when asked by their owners.
-The "down" command can be very useful when you need your dog to relax in a hectic situation or to keep it in a stay position for a long period of time.
-It's also the first step in certain dog tricks, including the popular rollover.
-Luckily, teaching the "down" cue to your dog is almost as simple as training your dog to sit.
+"Down" or "lie down" is an important basic command for your dog to learn.
+Ideally, all dogs should know how to lie down when asked by their owners.
+The "down" command can be very useful when you need your dog to relax in a hectic situation or to keep him in a stay position for a long period of time.
+It's also the first step in some dog tricks, including the popular rollover.
+Luckily, teaching "down" to your dog is almost as simple as training your dog to sit.

 When your dog is in the proper down position, its chest, elbows, and hocks are in contact with the ground.
 Ideally, it should stay there until you release it.
 With practice, you can get your dog to perfect its down, and it is an easy command to teach.

-Before you begin, make sure you have plenty of tasty training treats to offer your dog.
+Before you begin, make sure you have plenty of delicious training treats to offer your dog.
 Ideally, the treats should be small, soft, and delicious to your dog.
-Reserve these treat for training purposes only and use your standard (less delicious) treats for general rewards.
+Reserve these treats for training sessions only and use different treats for general rewards.

-Set aside five to 10 minutes in a quiet area free of distractions.
+Set aside five to ten minutes in an area free of distractions.
 If you use clicker training with your dog, be sure to have your clicker handy.

 - Begin by getting your dog’s attention.
-Show it that you have a treat in your hand.
+Show him that you have a treat in your hand.

-- Add the verbal command.
-Once your dog is consistently doing the down motion with the treat, add in the verbal cue.
+- Once your dog is consistently doing the down motion with the treat, add in the verbal cue.
 Say the word “down” clearly and firmly while moving the treat to the ground.

 - Repeat this until your dog lies down with only the verbal cue and no treat-guiding.
-However, it's best to still give the treat at the end to reward the behavior.
+Continue to reward with a treat after your dog lies down.

-Hold short training sessions throughout the day in various locations, both indoor and outdoors.
-You want to train for five to 10 minutes, two to three times per day.
-Try to end the sessions positively.
-If needed, find another cue that your dog knows (like "sit") and end with that, followed by a treat.
+It's best to have short training sessions once or twice a day.
+Have the sessions in various locations, including both indoor and outdoor areas.
+Always try to end the sessions on a positive note.
+If needed, find another cue that your dog knows (like sit) and end with that followed by a treat.